Introduction to Social Demography

 This course provides an overview of demography: the study of human populations.
 We explore the social factors associated with population growth, mortality/morbidity, health disparities, growing and declining fertility, unions and households, migration, and population diversity.
 We will also examine the answers to how, when, and why these trends differ across populations, both domestically and globally.
-Throughout the course, you will develop your sociological imagination and build an analytical toolkit that will allow you to connect what happens in individuals' lives to broader, demographic trends that transform the economic and political landscape of societies worldwide.
+In the course, you will develop your sociological imagination and build an analytical toolkit that will allow you to connect what happens in individuals' lives to broader, demographic trends that transform the economic and political landscape of societies worldwide.

 The Sociology of the Family

 This course explores how, when, and why people form families.
 We apply a sociological perspective to examine the family as a social institution, with attention to how it is historically and culturally situated.
-First, we define basic terms, concepts, and theories about the family and review the history of the family.
+First, we define basic terms, concepts, and theories about the family.
 Next, we consider trends in the family at the macro-level (large-scale social processes) and micro-level (small-scale interactions), with attention to the complexity and variation in family formations.
 Then we cover the causes and consequences of inequality within and among families, with an emphasis on race, class, gender, and sexuality.
 To conclude, we contemplate the future of the family and discuss public policy solutions for the social issues covered throughout the course.